ismail-amouma/Open_Pharmacy_Finder_Web_App/README.md

 3. Make your changes and commit them: `git commit -m "Description of changes"`.
 4. Push to the branch: `git push origin feature/my-feature`.
 5. Open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README to provide more specific information about your application.
-If you have any questions or need further assistance, please don't hesitate to reach out.
-Happy coding!